vitessio/website/content/en/docs/23.0/reference/vreplication/metrics.md

 #### VStreamPacketSize

-The value of the `vstream_packet_size` flag specified for this tablet
+The value of the `vstream-packet-size` flag specified for this tablet

 #### VStreamerNumPackets